osiweb/unified_retro_keyboard/firmware/asdf/README.md

   a scheduler, would be to schedule the keyscan every 1 ms, rather than poll.
 In that case, this function is not needed, and the "superloop" in main.c would contain a call to the scheduler.

+- asdf_arch_XXXX_set: The hardware provides a number of physical resources, such as TTL or tri-state outputs, which can be used to drive LEDs, TTL logic output lines, etc.  These are driven by a virtual output layer.
+The virtual layer requires a function to set the state of the physical resources.
+One function is provided for each such resource.
+For example, if a TTL output is called OUT1, then the function asdf_arch_out1_set() must be defined.